srwaggon/mocha/README.md

 - [ ] When a client disconnects, their entity is removed.
 - [ ] The server forgets a client when it disconnects, and does not continue to send it messages.
 - [ ] If a player asks for a non-existent entity, server responds with Entity Removed
+- [ ] Server sends data to clients beyond the first

 ## Ideas
 * Architect by layer